crypto-terminal/crypto-quicktake/README.md

 - What is Crypto QuickTake?
 	- The Crypto QuickTake is a chrome extension for cryptocurrency investors.
     - And it's read-only.
 Meaning that you can only read the price and the news of cryptocurrencies.
-And you can read your account information when you user an API key.
+And you can read your account information when you use an API key.

 - Why is Crypto QuickTake read-only?
     - security